2 Reading, Plotting, Querying & Validating

 2.3 Plotting

-The lidR package takes advantage of the rgl package to provide a versatile and interactive 3D viewer with points coloured by Z coordinates on a black background as default.
+The lidR package takes advantage of the rgl package to provide a versatile and interactive 3D viewer with points colored by Z coordinates on a black background as default.

 The very basic way to render a point cloud is the function plot().